1001pranav/javascript/README.md

   below are the types.
   1. Number - Every integer value other than bigInt (both Float and integer value) Maximum value for number type is `9007199254740991` Which can be identified from `Number.MAX_SAFE_INTEGER`
     ```
       Note.
-Adding 0 to number will convert the number to Octal.
+Adding 0 to beginning of the number will convert the number to Octal.
       Similarly 0x10 will convert the number to hex.
       If you check type of both then you will only get number.
     ```